-Bulldog Day is a day of fun in the sun for the new incoming class.
+Bulldog Day is a day of fun and community for new students.
 This day is packed with excitement from conquering the climbing wall to bonding through team-building events to splashing down a water slide and more!
 Students gather in groups according to their FYS classes to participate in the low-ropes course as well as the traditional "Painting of the Bulldogs."
-These bulldogs are later judged during Family Weekend, and the winning FYS class receives a pizza party!
+These bulldogs are later judged during Family Weekend.
 This fun-filled day is especially designed for incoming students to have a chance to relax and bond as a class before studies begin.

 The Service of Induction and Naming is a time-honored tradition at Barton College that officially welcomes new students into the College community.
 During this evening service that includes first-year advisors and selected staff members, each new student’s name is called out in similar fashion to the announcing of each graduate during Commencement Exercises each spring.
 New students are also introduced to significant symbols and traditions of the College as well as its mission and vision.
 Dress your best for this special event.